Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 For additional information on symptoms, please refer to the Centers for Disease Control and Prevention website.

-Face coverings can help prevent the spread of COVID-19, but only if they are worn and cared for correctly.
+Face coverings can help prevent the spread of COVID-19 to others, but only if they are worn and cared for correctly.
 The type of mask you choose isn’t nearly as important as when, where and how you wear it.
-Since you cannot immediately tell who is and who is not infected with the virus by looking at them, it is recommended by the Centers for Disease Control and Prevention that you wear a mask in public spaces, where social distancing isn’t easy to maintain – such as retail stores, pharmacies, workplaces and the like.
+It is recommended by the Centers for Disease Control and Prevention that you wear a mask in public spaces, where social distancing isn’t easy to maintain – such as retail stores, pharmacies, workplaces and the like.

 To be asymptomatic, it means you are not showing symptoms of having the illness.
 However, you could be carrying the virus without knowing it and without feeling or looking sick.
-Asymptomatic individuals can spread the virus to others.
+Asymptomatic individuals may be able to spread the virus to others.

 Community spread means that people have been infected with COVID-19 in an area and have passed along the virus to others in that area who have no other source for becoming infected.